Admissions, Advising and Transfer FAQ

 Q. What can I do if I am experiencing difficulty in my courses?

 First seek your professor's advice regarding the difficulty you are experiencing.
-You should also meet with an advisor to discuss the issues you are experiencing.
-Advisors can direct you to the appropriate resources.
+You should also meet with an adviser to discuss the issues you are experiencing.
+Advisers can direct you to the appropriate resources.